 10 Ways to be a Smart San Francisco Tourist

 - Know the Weather: Many San Francisco tourists don't realize how cold it can get in summer, and dozens of cheap sweatshirt shops are thriving on their ignorance.
 Maybe you wanted a souvenir shirt anyway, but your trip will be more comfortable if you know that the average low in June and July is in the mid-50s or that's it's sunnier in October than in May.
-To know what to expect, check the guide to San Francisco weather.
-You get even more seasonal info in the San Francisco month-by-month guide.
+To be better prepared, check the guide to San Francisco weather and what to expect.

 - Spend Smart: Discover 8 surprising ways to save money in San Francisco.
 It includes how to save on transportation, attractions, tours and hotels.